MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 The cloud SSA lets you crawl and add metadata from on-premises content to the search index in Office 365.
 Each search farm can have only one cloud SSA, but can have multiple SSAs in combination with the cloud SSA.
 You can't convert an existing SSA to a cloud SSA.

 > [!NOTE]
 > If your organization restricts computers from connecting to the internet, you need to allow access to the endpoints (FQDNs) that cloud hybrid search uses.
 Include the endpoints in your outbound allow lists.
-The endpoints are listed in the SharePoint Online section of the article [Microsoft 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges) and are marked for use with Hybrid Search.
+The endpoints are listed in the SharePoint in Microsoft 365 section of the article [Microsoft 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges) and are marked for use with Hybrid Search.

 Use the Hybrid Picker to connect your SharePoint Server and Microsoft 365 environments and create the cloud Search service application.